Souvik2230/Cloud-based-AI-Powered-Image-Filter/README.md

 Training

 The model was then trained using the train.py script.
-The model was trained for 20 epochs and completed with an accuracy of about 81% (which needs improvement :/ )
+The model was trained for 20 epochs and completed with an accuracy of about 81% (which needs improvement :/ ) https://github.com/Souvik2230/Cloud-based-AI-Powered-Image-Filter/blob/65a83fa787aaf3d54aacff183dfc00d67bcd061f/train.png

+Debugging

+Model debugging in sagemaker is done using the smdebug library which is a part of the sagemaker python sdk.
+The library provides a set of hooks that can be used to capture the values of tensors at different points in the training process.
+The library also provides a set of rules that can be used to detect

+Profiling

+Using Sagemaker Profiler, we monitored Instance metrics, GPU/CPU utilization and GPU/CPU memory utilization.
+To use Sagemaker Profiler we created profiler rules and configurations.
+The output is a HTML report.

+Results

+The profiler report revealed that the model trained for about 40 minutes.
+It also revealed that the model was underutilising the GPU.